workflowhub-eu/about/index.md

 * [How to register your workflow in WorkflowHub](/How-to-register-your-workflow(s)-in-WorkflowHub)
 * [Updating a registered workflow](Updating-a-registered-workflow)

-For any kind of questions or suggestions on using the Workflow Hub, feel free to join our [community](community.md)!
+For any kind of questions or suggestions on using WorkflowHub, feel free to join our [community](community.md)!

 ### Developers